 Over the past decade, the design of the SeaFi antenna has been refined to withhold the ruggedness of the oceanic environment.
 A Met Ocean Buoy is brutalised by wind, corrosion, temperature, shocks, fouling and much more day after day, life on a ship isn't any better for electronics.
-SeaFi antennas are designed with maritime professionals by marine electronic engineers...
+SeaFi antennas are designed by maritime professionals with marine electronic engineers...

-The making of a WMAN network over coastal waters requires more than just hardware, it also requires very good knowledge of Marine and Terrestrial RF Engineering.
+The making of a Wi-MAN network over coastal waters requires more than just hardware, it also requires very good knowledge of Marine and Terrestrial RF Engineering.

-A Wireless Maritime Area Network also takes into accounts security and accessibility.
+A Wireless Maritime Area Network also takes into account security and accessibility.
 It is easier to maintain a single firewall rather than multiple instances of the same device in various different buildings.
-Although the purpose of this article isn't to discuss maritime hacking and counter hacking technics force is to admit that this aspect of Marine Data Communications cannot be ignored.
+Although the purpose of this article isn't to discuss maritime hacking and counter-hacking technics force is to admit that this aspect of Marine Data Communications cannot be ignored.